 Leoncini Settlers in United States in the 20th Century

-- Ermelinda Leoncini, aged 14, who emigrated to America from Pontremoli, in 1901
+- Ermelinda Leoncini, aged 14, who immigrated to America from Pontremoli, in 1901

 - Guiseppe Leoncini, aged 37, who landed in America from Fesattouce, Fesathesa, Italy, in 1902

-- Domenico Leoncini, aged 16, who emigrated to the United States from Amatrice, Italy, in 1904
+- Domenico Leoncini, aged 16, who immigrated to the United States from Amatrice, Italy, in 1904

 - Nicola Leoncini, aged 21, who landed in America from Cantiano, in 1904

-- Imannele Leoncini, aged 18, who emigrated to the United States from Campolosto, Italy, in 1907
+- Imannele Leoncini, aged 18, who immigrated to the United States from Campolosto, Italy, in 1907

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)